Citation, DOI & article data

-There is a recognized association between gadolinium contrast medium administration and nephrogenic systemic fibrosis (NSF) in patients with renal failure 2.
-More recently concern has arisen of deposition of gadolinium in various tissues in the body (e.g. dentate nucleus of the cerebellum, globus pallidus) however, the clinical significance of these depositions is still unknown 4.
+There is a recognized association between gadolinium contrast medium administration and nephrogenic systemic fibrosis (NSF) in patients with severe renal impairment 2.
+More recently concern has arisen of deposition of gadolinium in various tissues in the body (e.g. dentate nucleus of the cerebellum, globus pallidus) however, the clinical significance of these deposits is still unknown 4.

 Experimental work supports the theory that the toxicity relates to free gadolinium ions dissociating themselves from their chelated ligands and that different contrast agents have different stabilities in solution.

 Gadolinium was discovered in 1880 by Jean Charles Galissard de Marignac (1817-1894), a Swiss chemist 1,2.
 But the element was named after the mineral gadolinite, itself named after Johan Gadolin (1760-1852), a Finnish chemist, who made his name by being the first to extract the rare earth elements in the 1790s 3.

 - 1. Dr Ben Still.
 The Secret Life of the Periodic Table.
 (2016) ISBN: 9781844039104

 - 2. Winter-Werner B, Perret D. Chemical landmark 2011 - designation of the laboratory of jean-charles galissard de marignac in geneva.
 (2011) Chimia.
 65 (12): 984-6. doi:10.2533/chimia.2011.984 - Pubmed